Manmath235/Analysis_for_AtliQ_Hardwares/README.md

 This project was completed as part of a course at CodeBasics.
 Special thanks to Dhaval Patel and Hemanand Vadivel Sir for their guidance and support.

 Files Included
+Sales_Analysis_Report 1.xlsx
+Sales_Analysis_Report 2.xlsx
+Sales_Analysis_Report 3.xlsx
-Sales_Finance_Analytics_Report.xlsx: Excel file containing the sales and finance analytics report.
+Excel files containing the sales and finance analytics report.

+Sales Analysis for AtliQ Hardwares.pdf
-Sales_Finance_Analytics_Report.pdf: PDF version of the sales and finance analytics report.
+PDF version of the sales and finance analytics report.